 When Philipp Lahm lifted the UEFA Champions League trophy into London's night sky at Wembley in 2013, Bayern were the undisputed kings of domestic and European football.
 Guardiola replaced Jupp Heynckes as first-team coach that summer, and though their continental crown slipped, they picked up the Bundesliga title in record time, wrapping up the Meisterschale on Matchday 28.

-While Flick's side have a four-point lead over Borussia Dortmund after Matchday 27 and could be taken all the way to secure an eighth successive Bundesliga title, the current Bayern team are putting up numbers to match — and even outstrip — their illustrious predecessors.
+After overcoming Borussia Dortmund to extend their lead atop the Bundesliga table on Matchday 28, the current Bayern team are putting up numbers to match - and even outstrip - their illustrious predecessors.

 Watch: Serge Gnabry talks Bayern's title quest